sp9wpn/freq_cycler/readme.txt

 Script monitors APRS log and if something is received, longer APRS cycles may be used.
 Installation howto is in the aprs_cycles_howto.md file.

+                     * * *  Sondeudp buffers flushing  * * *

+When number of channels is reduced, data in dropped ones will be held in sondeudp buffer until this channel is populated again.
+This may cause "out of order" frames being decoded much later than they were received.
+To mitigate this, each time number of channels decreases, freq_cycler adds a short (1.3 second) "flush cycle" using frequency outside sonde band.